zzzirvia/zzzirvia/README.md

 # Hi there! 👋 I'm Sílvia

 ## About Me
-- 👨‍💻 Computational Scientist: Agile, flexible and team-working mind.
+- 👨‍💻 **Computer Modeler, Chemical engineer, Full-Stack Developer**: Agile, flexible and team-working mind.
 Always eager to find solutions to any kind of issue.
 Science, engineering and IT enthusiast.
 Willing to learn and reach new challenges.

 <p align="center">
   <a href="https://www.linkedin.com/in/silvia-%C3%A1lvarez-d%C3%ADaz/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn" width="120"></a>